ioana-goga/serverless-udacity-final/README.md

-# Serverless TODO

-To implement this project, you need to implement a simple TODO application using AWS Lambda and Serverless framework.
-Search for all comments starting with the `TODO:` in the code to find the placeholders that you need to implement.

 # Functionality of the application

+This application will allow creating/removing/updating/fetching Projects and todo items.
+A project can contain multiple todo items.
-This application will allow creating/removing/updating/fetching TODO items.
-Each TODO item can optionally have an attachment image.
+A TODO item is always associated to a project and can optionally have an attachment image.
 Each user only has access to TODO items that he/she has created.

-# TODO items
+# Data model

-The application should store TODO items, and each TODO item contains the following fields:
+Only one table is used to store both projects and todo items.
+There are two common columns `hashK` and `rangeK` to store the hask, repectivly range keys for both types of objects.

+## Projects
+A project is uniquely identified through the combination of hash key and range key

+- `hashK` (string) -  `user_name`
-- `todoId` (string) - a unique id for an item
+- `rangeK` (string) - `Project#project_created_at`
 - `createdAt` (string) - date and time when an item was created
+- `name` (string) - name of a project
+- `description` (string) - name of a project

+## TODOs
+A todo item is uniquely identified through the combination of hash key and range key

+- `hashK` (string) - contains `user_name#project_created_at`
+- `rangeK` (string) - `Todo#todo_created_at`
+- `createdAt` (string) - date and time when an item was created
 - `name` (string) - name of a TODO item (e.g. "Change a light bulb")
 - `dueDate` (string) - date and time by which an item should be completed
 - `done` (boolean) - true if an item was completed, false otherwise
 - `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a TODO item

-You might also store an id of a user who created a TODO item.

 ## Prerequisites